OctoPrint/octoprint.org/download/index.md

 1. Unzip the image and install the contained ``.img`` file to an SD card [like any other Raspberry Pi image](https://www.raspberrypi.org/documentation/installation/installing-images/README.md).
-2. Configure your WiFi connection by editing ``octopi-network.txt`` on the root of the flashed card when using it like a thumb drive.
+2. Configure your WiFi connection by editing ``octopi-network.txt`` on the root of the flashed card when using it like a thumb drive. **Important: Do not use WordPad (Windows) or TextMate (MacOS X)** for this, those editors are known to mangle the file, making configuration fail.
+Use something like Notepad++, Atom or VSCode instead or at the very least heed the warnings in the file.
 3. Boot the Pi from the card.
 4. Log into your Pi via SSH (it is located at ``octopi.local`` [if your computer supports bonjour](https://learn.adafruit.com/bonjour-zeroconf-networking-for-windows-and-linux/overview)